NEW: Check our new hosted service COZYROC Cloud ...

 Specify the desired action.
 This parameter has the options listed in the following table.

-Action Description Create Create new rows in the destination table.
+Action Description Insert Insert new rows in the destination table.
 Update Update rows matching primary key in the destination table.
 Delete Delete rows matching primary key in the destination table.
 Upsert Update rows matching primary key, insert non-matching in the destination table.
 Specify the destination database table where the data is loaded, updated or deleted.

 Specify the number of rows to be sent as a batch.
 If the size is set to 1, the component uses regular insert.